RSVimal/GUI-Tests/README.md

 .should('be.visible') - Used to validate whether the text is visible or not

+Submitted the transfer fund form with empty amount value to check whether the form is prevented from submit and error message is visible.

 Tried the below logic to validate whether the "available balance" is equal to the "total balance" but the unable to get the values

  cy.get('th').should('length','3')